Gardening Plants & Flowers Herbs

 Light

-Rosemary likes full sun and does not tolerate shade.
+Rosemary likes full sun and does not tolerate any shade.
 This means it requires at least six hours of direct sunlight on most days.
 A south-facing window is ideal for indoor growth, and grow lights are often necessary to provide supplemental light.
-Bring indoor plants outside in warm weather to allow them access to natural sunlight.
-Inadequate light can cause leggy and weak growth.

 Soil